RTEMS/gnu-mirror-gcc/gcc/fortran/doc/gfortran/gnu-fortran-command-options/influencing-the-linking-step.rst

   library, this option forces the use of the static version.
 If no shared version of :samp:`libgfortran` was built when the compiler was configured, this option has no effect.

+.. index:: static-libquadmath

+.. option:: -static-libquadmath

+  On systems that provide :samp:`libquadmath` as a shared and a static library, this option forces the use of the static version.
+If no shared version of :samp:`libquadmath` was built when the compiler was configured, this option has no effect.

+  Please note that the :samp:`libquadmath` runtime library is licensed under the GNU Lesser General Public License (LGPL), and linking it statically introduces requirements when redistributing the resulting binaries.